PDXChinese/pdxchinese.github.io/_pages/about.md

 ---
 ## Our Mission

-To serve every member in Chinese community with a shared vision and resources.
+To serve Chinese community with a shared vision and resources.

 ## Our Vision

-To build a connected and united Chinese community with respect to their socioeconomic status, political beliefs, religious, and cultural tradition.
+To build a connected and united Chinese community that embraces diverse socioeconomic backgrounds, political beliefs, and religious and cultural traditions.

 ## Board of Directors